-A Pennsylvania and New Jersey Wage Garnishment Lawyer Can Help You
+A New Jersey Wage Garnishment Lawyer Can Help You

 We always try to stress to clients that when it comes to bankruptcy timing is very important.
 And as we have already explored herein, this is especially true when dealing with judgments and wage garnishments.
 This is not to say that having a judgment or a wage attachment is irreversible but merely to stress that dealing with these matters early saves time and costs for you and your attorney.
 Remember even If a judgment is already entered or a garnishment is already being drawn from your paycheck, the filing of a bankruptcy will quickly stop these actions; however, as with many problems we encounter in life it is better to be in control of the problem than having the problem control you.
 Accordingly, having the right attorney, with the experience dealing with bankruptcy, judgments and wage garnishments is an important step in gaining and maintaining that control.

 In the final analysis, wage garnishments can be a source of great consternation and financial burden.
-In both New Jersey and Pennsylvania, bankruptcy is a very effective remedy to relieve the strain, anxiety and financial certainty brought about by wage garnishments.
-If your wages are being garnished in Pennsylvania or New Jersey, consult with an experienced bankruptcy attorney at Young, Marr & Associates.
-Call today for a free consultation at (215) 701-6519 for our PA offices and (609) 755-3115 for our NJ offices.
+In New Jersey, bankruptcy is a very effective remedy to relieve the strain, anxiety and financial certainty brought about by wage garnishments.
+If your wages are being garnished in New Jersey, consult with an experienced bankruptcy attorney at Young, Marr, Mallis & Associates.
+Call today for a free consultation at (609) 755-3115.